ph4mished/hashpeek/README.md

 2. Others too show outputs that are a hassle to grep (you need regex gymnastics to grep).

-3. Some too only accept hashes (no files) and those that accept hashfiles are prone to spamming your screen with redundant results.
+3. Some too only accept hashes (no files) and those that accept hashfiles are likely to spam your screen with redundant results(results-per-hash spam).

 4. Inability to extract hashes from logs, dumps and structured data (shadow files, etc)

 These are the issues or limitations hashpeek is here to solve.
-Without much ado, lets pop into some usage examples of hashpeek
+Without much ado, lets hop into some usage examples of hashpeek

 # Library Usage
 ## Identification